lekeabiodun/lekeabiodun/resume.md

 ```
 ● Design and development of multiple business websites.
-● Design and development of landing pages for WebSolutionsDublin and
+● Design and development of landing pages for WebSolutionsDublin and clients.
-clients.
-● Developedawebscrapertoautomatemostpartofthedatacollectionin
-the company CRM.
+● Developed a web scraper to automate most part of the data collection in the company CRM.
 ● Created a few videos for marketing and promotions.

 ```

 **Full-stack Developer at AppTech Solutions.**